Last Updated on May 18, 2022 by Grow with Bovees

 - Quick results, works after only a few hours

 - One bottle treats one acre.

-- Can be toxic, so you need to wear protective clothing.
+- Can be toxic to you and surrounding plant growth, so you need to wear protective clothing.

-Southern Ag CROSSBOW32 Weed & Brush Killer—Works Fast
+Southern Ag CROSSBOW Weed & Brush Killer—Works Fast

-The Southern Ag CROSSBOW32 weed and brush killer gives excellent results, according to users.
-It can be used to control most brush and weeds, as well as unwanted trees.
+The Southern Ag brush killer gives excellent results, according to users.
+It can be used to control most weeds, as well as unwanted trees.

-The herbicide should be diluted with water before use and then can be sprayed on the problem areas.
-Make sure that the weed is saturated to be able to soak up the tough brush killer into the roots.
+The herbicide should be diluted with water before use and then can be sprayed on the problem areas to kill weeds.
+Make sure that the weed is saturated to be able to soak up the product into the roots.

 The Southern Ag product is quick working, and you can start seeing results within a few hours.
 If you don’t see the results you want after 10 days, give them a second application.

 - Quick to work.

 - Kills even the toughest weeds.